Akselmo/artificial-rage/README.md

 ## Howto compile for different platforms

+* Get same dependencies Raylib uses: https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux

-* IF the CMake file doesn't do this for you, compile raylib for your platform from source
+* If CMake cant compile Raylib for you, compile it manually

 * Run the following commands in project root to build the binary
+    * `sh ./build.sh`

+  or

     * `mkdir build && cd build`
     * `cmake ../`
     * `make` OR `cmake --build .`